 History, tourist information, and nearby accommodation

-There was a tower in Elsdon as early as the 14th century, though that early structure may have been heavily remodeled in the 16th century.
+There was a tower in Elsdon as early as the 14th century, though that early structure may have been heavily remodelled in the 16th century.
 The parapet is carved with the arms of powerful local families who acted as patrons of the nearby church, including the Umfravilles, Percy's, Howards, and Lucy's.

 Elsdon Tower has been called the best-preserved historic building in Northumberland National Park.
 Its position on a natural mound helped create added protection against the reivers that terrorised the border region between Scotland and England well into the 16th century.